Skip to content

 Serving

 A Serving tracks which Preparation is actively deployed.
-There is exactly one Serving per Recipe, and it is managed automatically — you never create one directly.
+There is exactly one Serving per Order, and it is managed automatically — you never create one directly.
 A Serving is created or updated in three ways:

 • Label promotion — label a Preparation with delivery.kokumi.dev/approve-deploy: "true".